| GENERAL INFO (Jump to Diary)|

 are harvested by big machines.
 Only a few small vegetable gardens are

 Etar Ethnograpic Village Museum is small, laying in the deep shadow of the mountain, and I arrival with two busses.
 Well, the road was nice.
-The next target is Shipka Pass, and it is yet another nice road.
+The next target is Shipka Pass (1150 m), and it is yet another nice road.
 It is a steep drive up to the pass, and the forest opens up.

 The huge meadows are covered in flowers, and I find so many orchids among all the other flowers.
 The pass is not really interesting, as here are no good view, just some desperate restaurants.
-A small road leads up to the Shipka peak, and that help!
+A small road leads up to the Stoletov Peak, and that helps!

 Besides from two large Soviet monuments, it is quite unspoiled.
 Here are great views down to several valleys and a distant town.
 Here are huge areas covered in flowers.
 Mainly different yellow ones, but also a lot of pink orchids.
 I walk around the peak, which, despite the altitude, is real warm.
-The highest sound is the quire from all the birds in the lower bushes.
+The highest sound is the quire from all the birds in the bushes way below.

 I have not seen many storks, but the lack of wetland explain it.
 Then, in one little swamp, I see around ten storks.
 The next swampy area have several hundreds - could be a thousand!
 I get a real good, sharp photo of the guardrail...
 And as they are on the other side, I rather not stop and cross the highway - but I would love to.